Chapter 1: The End

 I had been watching it happen since I was young.
 The undercurrents of fear were always present, until in the last fifteen years they had become a river of paranoia, and finally the tsunami had come upon us.

 There’s no way to tell what’s going on up there – to tell how many have survived, if any at all – but the atmosphere has been slowly improving, according to my gauges.
 I can’t be sure if they’re accurate, of course.
 One day soon, I’m going up there to have a look.

 Resources, you see.
 A shelter like mine, though equipped as thoroughly as possible, soon becomes devoid of certain items.
 Unfortunately, my storeroom was damaged by the deluge that occurred, and my supply of water is dwindling.

 I have a geiger counter.
 I had the good sense to arm myself to the teeth before the deluge.
 I have a radiation suit of sorts.
 And I have some idea where to look.

 Two of the five of our species who originally shared this shelter are dead.
 The other two are already gone, out to look for supplies.
 They haven’t returned, and it has been so long that I fear they never will.

 Society has declined into non-existence, and I have never in my life felt so much like giving up.
 But I cannot.
 While there’s life inside me, I might as well use it to see if there’s anything that can be done... anything at all.

 If my species is to survive, I must make every effort.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MarlowefanWrite a Review